ThePhantomPig791/titan-shifter-megapack-docs/docs/misc/royal_blood.md

 ---

 # Royal Blood
 Royal Blood is a liquid, stored in a bottle, that gives some Shifters (namely the [Beast Titan](../titans/beast.md) and [Founding Titan](../titans/founding.md)) extra abilities.
+In the Beast, Royal Blood lasts for two and a half minutes, but in the Founding, it lasts for double that.

 ### Obtaining
 To get Royal Blood, you need to press an [Injection](./injections.md) between two anvils.
 This will destroy the spinal fluid inside but have a 1% chance to spawn Royal Blood.
 This also has a 10% chance to damage the anvils used.